dereisele/tuple/README.md

 `tuple -homeserver https://matrix.org -username tuple -password secret -broker tcp://localhost:1883`

+The rooms have to joined manually at this point via another client.

 ## Matrix -> MQTT

 The bridge will send all Matrix Message Events to: